1978 Cleveland mayoral recall election: Background

 On March 24, 1978, after an ongoing political feud, Kucinich fired his police chief of only four months, Richard Hongisto, on live local television.
 Capitalizing on the issue, Kucinich's opponents began circulating petitions for the mayor's recall.
 Kucinich's opponents faulted him for what they perceived to be an inability to compromise, as well as the youth and inexperience of some of his appointees, arguing he was incapable of governing a struggling city.

 Support for recall increased as the mayor became involved in more political confrontations, especially with Cleveland City Council and its President George L. Forbes.
 When Council voted on April 10 to investigate the administration's "midnight raid" on the office of economic director Joseph Furber, Kucinich reacted strongly, calling Council "a bunch of buffoons" and "a group of lunatics."
 He added that "it's hard to believe that so many people can be so stupid," and asserted that "if they're not stupid then they are crooked, or maybe both."
 This led to Council members joining the recall drive against the mayor.
 Realizing his mistake, Kucinich offered an apology.
 However, on the same day, Kucinich's executive secretary Bob Weissman "assailed council and business leaders in a speech to the Harvard Business Club."

 In the summer of 1978, Kucinich established special police patrols, in response to high crime in public housing projects.
 Police refused to obey the order, "calling the assignment 'too dangerous.'"
 The administration then suspended thirteen officers for their refusal to police the projects, ultimately touching off a two-day strike.
-It was the first official police strike in the Cleveland's history.
+It was the first official police strike in Cleveland's history.